-For Proposal I (Election of Directors), Proposal III (Advisory Vote on Executive Compensation) and Proposal IV (Approval of Material Plan Terms of the Executive Officer Annual Incentive Compensation Plan, As Amended, for Purposes of Complying with the Requirements of Section 162(m) of the IRC), you must provide timely instructions on how the broker or other nominee should vote your shares.
+For Proposal I (Election of Directors), Proposal III (Advisory Vote on Executive Compensation) and Proposal IV (Advisory Vote on the Frequency of Holding Future Advisory Votes on Executive Compensation) to be voted on at the Annual Meeting, you must provide timely instructions on how the broker or other nominee should vote your shares.
 If you do not give timely instructions to the broker or other nominee on how that broker or nominee should vote your shares, a "broker non-vote" results.
 Although any broker non-vote would be counted as present at the meeting for purposes of determining a quorum, it would be treated as not entitled to vote with respect to Proposal I, Proposal III and Proposal IV.